nushell/nushell.github.io/lang-guide/lang-guide.md

 ### Glob

-Nu supports creating a value as a glob, it's similar to string, but if you pass it to some commands that suport glob pattern(e.g: `open`), it will be expanded.
+Nu supports creating a value as a glob, it's similar to string, but if you pass it to some commands that support glob pattern(e.g: `open`), it will be expanded.
 It's best to see difference between `glob` and `string` by example:

 ```nushell
 let f = "a*c.txt"   # a string type.